 We’re told, “Don’t judge a book by its cover,” but what if someone gave you permission to choose a book just for the cover?
 What about that book that you don’t want to be caught dead reading, but secretly are dying to read?
 How about expanding your horizons by reading a book about books, a memoir, or a genre you don’t usually read?

 The Provincetown Library 2019 Reading Challenge gives you permission to read just for fun while expanding your horizons.
 Read 12 books in 12 months.
 Choose your own books from 12 different categories, all of them guaranteed to bring you pleasure.
 Discuss your choices, have fun, and win prizes!

-Anyone interested in a reading adventure can join our group on Facebook (the 2019 Provincetown Library Reading Challenge); sign up on the Library website, at the circulation desk in the Provincetown Library, or by emailing firstname.lastname@example.org.
+Anyone interested in a reading adventure can join our group on Facebook (https://www.facebook.com/groups/614236512111364/), sign up on the Library website or at the circulation desk in the Provincetown Library.
 Signing up for the Reading Challenge qualifies you for a prize upon completion at the end of the year.
 You do not have to live in Provincetown to participate in the Reading Challenge, but anyone who checks all 12 books out of the collection at the Provincetown Library will get an extra prize.

 This reading challenge originally appeared on a blog called “The Modern Mrs. Darcy.”
 Members of the Provincetown Library staff decided to challenge the Provincetown community to finish a similar list in 2019.

 Here is the complete 2019 Provincetown Library Reading Challenge:

 • A book you chose for the cover

 • A book with a reputation for being un-put-down-able